tzonglian/tzonglian/README.md

 *React.js / Node.js / JavaScript / HTML / CSS / Python*

-Multi-disciplinary engineer with experience in product design and development, as well as prototyping and manufacturing.
-I've worked in engineering consulting, consumer electronics, medical devices, and solar industries.
+Driven and versatile, I'm a multi-disciplinary engineer with experience in product design and development.
+As a mechanical engineer, I worked in mechanical design, prototyping, and manufacturing.
+Industries I've worked in: consulting, consumer electronics, medical devices, and solar.

 - :pencil2: I’m currently working on...
 Revamping an charity website
 - 👯 I’m looking to collaborate on...
 Effective Altruism